The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 Do’s for Cleaning Stainless Steel

-DO use a non-abrasive cleaner.
+DO use a non-abrasive cleaner

 Bar Keepers Friend Cleanser, Bar Keepers Friend Soft Cleanser, and Bar Keepers Friend MORE Spray+Foam are perfect for regularly cleaning stainless steel sinks and cookware.
 Each of these products is non-abrasive and won’t harm the chrome oxide barrier when used properly.
-Make sure to rinse off cleanser thoroughly with water and wipe product dry to prevent streaking.
+Make sure to rinse off cleanser thoroughly with water and wipe the product dry to prevent streaking.
 Stainless steel appliances, in particular, will benefit from our Stainless Steel Cleanser & Polish.
 Many manufacturers, including GE Appliances, recommend Bar Keepers Friend for cleaning their products.

-DO remember that not all stainless steel is created equal.
+DO remember that not all stainless steel is created equal

 Stainless steel is comprised of a variety of different elements including carbon, chromium, nickel, manganese, silicone, phosphorous, sulfur, and nitrogen.
 There are approximately 150 grades of stainless steel, each of which is made of a different mixture of elements.
 In addition, many appliances have special coatings or finishes.
 These variances make it extra important to follow manufacturers’ care instructions and to test cleansers on a small spot first.

-DO clean up messes quickly.
+DO clean up messes quickly

 Sometimes, all it takes to clean a mess is a few moments with Bar Keepers Friend and a soft cloth.
-Wipe up spills as they happen and you won’t have to worry about scratches and stains.
+Wipe up spills as they happen, and you won’t have to worry about scratches and stains.

-DO practice patience.
+DO practice patience

 Let the pan cool down before attempting to clean it.

-DO clean with grain when cleaning stainless steel.
+DO clean with grain when cleaning stainless steel

-DO wait until the water boils before salting.
+DO wait until the water boils before salting

-Wait just a few minutes for the water to boil before adding salt.
+When cooking, wait a few minutes for the water to boil before adding salt.
 That little bit of extra time can save your stainless steel cookware.

-DO use the right tools.
+DO use the right tools

-DO remove hard water stains as soon as you see them.
+DO remove hard water stains as soon as you see them

 Don’ts for Cleaning Stainless Steel

-DON’T use chlorine bleach, chloride, oven cleaner, or other abrasive cleaners.
+DON’T use chlorine bleach, chloride, oven cleaner, or other abrasive cleaners

-DON’T forget to review the manufacturer’s manual.
+DON’T forget to review the manufacturer’s manual

-Whenever you purchase a new appliance, sink, or cookware, you will often times receive a manual that instructs you how to care for your stainless steel product. .
-No one knows their product better than the manufacturer, so it is important that you read their manual and follow its instructions for use.
+When you purchase a new appliance, sink, or cookware, you will usually receive a manual instructing you how to care for your stainless steel product.
+No one knows a product better than the manufacturer, so it’s important to read the manual and follow its instructions.
 Many manufacturers also have their manuals and care instructions online, which is perfect for a quick double-check before you do something you might later regret.

-DON’T leave things sitting in a stainless steel sink.
+DON’T leave things sitting in a stainless steel sink

-DON’T clean a stainless steel pan unless it is cool to the touch.
+DON’T clean a stainless steel pan unless it is cool to the touch

 Exposing a hot pan to cold water can warp or crack it.

-DON’T use steel wool or scrub brushes on stainless steel.
+DON’T use steel wool or scrub brushes on stainless steel

 Stainless steel is easily scratched and using abrasive cleaning products will harm and dull the finish.
 Steel wool and scrub brushes can also leave behind tiny particles that may later rust.

-DON’T ignore chalky, white build up.
+DON’T ignore chalky, white build-up

-Are you noticing a chalky, white build up on your stainless sink or cookware?
-That unsightly film is hard water deposits and they can harm your stainless steel.
+Are you noticing a chalky, white build-up on your stainless sink or cookware?
+That unsightly film is hard water deposits, and they can harm your stainless steel.
 Hard water deposits can occur from putting your cookware in the dishwasher.
-This build up can also occur when water sits on the surface of cookware because it is not towel dried after washing.
+This build-up can also occur when water sits on the surface of cookware because it is not towel dried after washing.
 While you want to remove hard water deposits, do not use abrasive cleaners or cleaning products.